-While the A7 III is the eighth A7 model to be announced, in reality there are just three A7 product lines.
+The Sony A7 III is the eighth A7 model to be announced, in reality there are just three A7 product lines.
+Confused?
+We'll try to explain.
 The A7 line is the basic all-round option, the A7S series is a lower-resolution, higher-speed action and video specialist.
 The A7R, meanwhile, is the flagship, high-resolution model for photographers who want the ultimate in quality.

 So what Sony is doing is continually updating each of these three main camera lines with new versions.
 The A7S series is still at the Mark II stage, while the A7R has already reached Mark III (which we reviewed here).
 And now, the basic A7 line gets upgraded to a Mark III option.